 L'Anse Township's overall land use pattern reflects a rural character with a low level of development and extensive forested areas.
-Much of the land in the Township is in State or Federal ownership, or placed in Commercial Forest Reserve, so opportunities abound for open space and natural resource-based recreation, leaving little land available for development.
+Significant tracts of land in the Township is in State or Federal ownership, or is privately-held forest land placed in Commercial Forest Reserve, so opportunities abound for open space and natural resource-based recreation, leaving little land available for development.
 Much of the commercial development in the Township is currently along the U.S.-41 corridor.
 Residential development is scattered throughout the Township, however, the density is greatest adjacent to the Village of L'Anse and the shoreline of Lake Superior.
 Most development potential is located along the U.S.-41 corridor, along the Lake Superior shoreline, and adjacent to Village boundaries.
 Figure 5-7 illustrates L'Anse Township current land use.